- Awesome WM Widgets

 Email widget

-This widget consists of an icon with counter which shows number of unread emails:
+This widget consists of an icon with counter which shows number of unread emails: and a popup message which appears when mouse hovers over an icon:

 Installation

-- add widget to awesome:
+- Add widget to awesome:

 ...